 Four Seasons Compassion for Life is a team of professionals and volunteers that works with caregivers to allow them to minister to the body, mind, spirit, and emotional components of end of life care for loved ones.
 While primarily done in the home setting, the Elizabeth House allows for in-patient hospice care when needed.
 An extensive Palliative Care program for symptom control is also available to those seeking to continue aggressive treatment for their underlying condition.
 Bereavement services are available to all, even if they have not otherwise been under Hospice care.
 Four Seasons CFL provides all care needed by patients regardless of their ability to pay. www.fourseasonscfl.org

-The Henderson County Hunger Coalition is committed to relieving hunger among those in need in Henderson County, by sponsoring and directing an annual Hunger Walk in September of every year.
-The Coalition is made up of volunteers of the Churches in Hendersonville, and has no paid staff.
-Publicity, route selection and marking, organizing the walkers at Jackson Park, and collecting the walkers receipts is all managed by the Coalition.
-The money collected, usually around $100,000 is divided up among 11 county agencies, such as IAM, Salvation Army, Meals on Wheels and The Storehouse.
+The Henderson County Hunger Coalition is committed to relieving hunger among those in need in Henderson County, by sponsoring and directing an annual Hunger Walk in September.
+The Coalition is made up of volunteers from numerous churches in Hendersonville, and has no paid staff.
+Publicity, route selection and marking, organizing the walkers at Jackson Park and collection of walkers’ receipts is all managed by the Coalition.
+The money collected, usually around $100,000, is distributed among 11 Henderson County agencies, such as IAM, Salvation Army, Meals on Wheels and The Storehouse.

 The Housing Assistance Corporation is a private, non-profit organization committed to providing safe and affordable housing for persons of limited income living in Henderson County and surrounding areas, because we believe every human being deserves the opportunity to live in a decent home. http://housing-assistance.com/